Hand, foot and mouth disease has college students hiding in dorms

 However college campuses — where students share bathrooms, desks, equipment and where they frequently share food and drink, embrace and kiss — are perfect grounds for spreading infectious diseases of all kinds.

 Usually, freshmen are prone to “mono,” Kessler said.
 Mononucleosis is usually caused by Epstein-Barr virus or cytomegalovirus.
-This year, it may be hand, foot and mouth disease, she said.
+This year, it may be hand, foot and mouth disease that hits students, she said.

 Most people with hand, foot and mouth disease recover after a few days.
 There’s no specific treatment for it and the universities are telling students to stay in their dorms or at home if they have symptoms.